 Danny Sullivan took the first win in Doug Shierson's Lola-Cosworth, while Johnny Rutherford prevailed in 1985, though it was one of the most controversial race finishes in Indycar history.
 Under caution on the final lap, Rutherford led second place Pancho Carter and appeared on his way to victory.
 As the field came out of the final corner, the pace car suddenly veered into the pit lane and the field unexpectedly started racing to the finish line.
 Carter got the jump on Rutherford, and edged his nose just ahead at the stripe, appearing to steal the victory.
 Officials initially deemed Carter the winner, before later reversing the decision in favour of Rutherford amid much acrimony.

 The final Indycar race was taken by Bobby Rahal in a Truesports March, after which CART decided to switch its attentions elsewhere.
 Racing on the oval was then headlined by the CASCAR Super Series, forerunner of the current NASCAR Canadian Tire series, though the latter has never raced at Sanair.
 The only significant racing action in recent years has been the American Canadian Tour late model stock car racing series, though Sanair was dropped from the schedules following the 2013 race.

-Today, Friday night drag events, hot lapping, kart events and track days are the mainstay of the track activity and it looks doubtful that Sanair will ever regain its former status without significant investment.
+Today, Friday night drag events, hot lapping, kart events and track days are the mainstay of the track activity and it looks doubtful that Sanair will ever regain its former status for racing without significant investment.